Objects

 Dreaming About Windows: Meaning, Psychology & Symbolism

-Dreams of windows may reflect feelings of insight, perspective, or barriers in your waking life.
+Dreams about windows often reflect perspectives, opportunities, or boundaries in one's waking life.

 Written by: DreamMeaning Editorial Team